davidji99/terraform-provider-herokux/TESTING.md

 * **HEROKUX_PIPELINE_ID** (`string`) - The UUID of an existing pipeline.
 * **HEROKUX_GITHUB_ORG_REPO** (`string`) - The org/repo of an existing Github repository.
 * **HEROKUX_USER_EMAIL** (`string`) - Email address of an existing Heroku user.
+* **HEROKUX_RUN_E2E_TESTS** (`string`) - Execute integration tests that make use of the Heroku provider for a true E2E test experience.
+These tests may take a long time as they create all required upstream resources.
+Set to `"true"` to execute these tests.

 **For example:**
 ```bash